smritimurali/academic-kickstart/content/home/experience.md

       date_start = "2016-05-01"
       date_end = "2016-06-30"

-      description = """ Worked on a vendor e-invoice portal that enables a vendor to register and view invoices.Its aim was to automate the vendor registration process and remove manual inquiry of the status of invoices.
-Worked on developing the workflow to automate the vendor registration process and developed the portal used to view invoices.
+      description = """ <p align="justify"> Worked on a vendor e-invoice portal that enables a vendor to register and view invoices.
+Its aim was to automate the vendor registration process and remove manual inquiry of the status of invoices.
+Worked on developing the workflow to automate the vendor registration process and developed the portal used to view invoices.</p>
 """